 \section{Introduction}

-The rapid development of topological phases of matter \cite{RevModPhys.82.3045, RevModPhys.83.1057, RevModPhys.88.035005, RevModPhys.90.015001, RevModPhys.93.025002} not only enriches the paradigm of condensed matter physics, but also has profound impacts on many artificial classical systems, such as phononic and photonic crystals \cite{RevModPhys.91.015006,RN4,Wei2021}, electric-circuit arrays \cite{10.1093/nsr/nwaa065}, and mechanical system \cite{doi:10.1126/science.aab0239}.
-In the family of topological phases, topological semimetals \cite{RevModPhys.93.025002} have attracted much attention recently.
-From fundamental-physics perspective, their discovery successfully generalizes the topological phases from bulk-gapped systems to bulk-gapless ones.
-From application perspective, topological semimetals have exhibited their ability in designing topological devices by using their chiral-anomaly induced giant magnetoresistance and high carrier mobility \cite{Jia2016,doi.org/10.1002/adma.201606202,Wang2017,Han2020}.
+The rapid development of topological phases \cite{RevModPhys.82.3045, RevModPhys.83.1057, RevModPhys.88.035005, RevModPhys.90.015001, RevModPhys.93.025002} not only enriches the paradigm of condensed matter physics, but also has a profound impact on many classical systems, such as phononic and photonic crystals \cite{RevModPhys.91.015006,RN4,Wei2021}, electric-circuit arrays \cite{10.1093/nsr/nwaa065}, and mechanical systems \cite{doi:10.1126/science.aab0239}.
+In the topological phase family, topological semimetals \cite{RevModPhys.93.025002} have attracted much attention recently.
+From a fundamental physics perspective, their discovery successfully generalizes topological phases from bulk gapped systems to bulk gapless ones.
+From an application perspective, topological semimetals have exhibited an ability in designing topological devices by using their chiral-anomaly-induced giant magnetoresistance and high carrier mobility \cite{Jia2016,doi.org/10.1002/adma.201606202,Wang2017,Han2020}.